Gurobi/gurobi-optimods/docs/source/mods/mwis_mwc.rst

 --------

-The solution is a data class including the numpy array of the vertices in the independent set or clique as well as the its weight.
+The solution is a data class including the numpy array of the vertices in the independent set or clique as well as its weight.

 .. doctest:: mwis_mwc
     :options: +NORMALIZE_WHITESPACE